songhwanjun/Co-teaching/README.md

    Learning rate: 0.1 (divided 5 at the 50% and 75% of the total number of epochs)
    Dataset: CIFAR-10
    ```
-   These configurationS can be easily modified at main.py:
+   These configurations can be easily modified at main.py:
    ```python
    // gradient optimizer type
    optimizer = 'momentum'